microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 | tag-jobs                    | -             | required         |
 | fix-nvidia-gpu-low-perf     | -             | -                |

 In addition, some actions may depend on certain fields in the `labels` of alert instances.
 The labels of the `alert instance` are generated based on the expression in the alert rule.
-For example, the expression of the `PAIJobGpuPercentLowerThan0_3For1h` alert we mentioned in previous section is `avg(task_gpu_percent{virtual_cluster=~"default"}) by (job_name) < 0.3`.
+For example, the expression of the `PAIJobGpuPercentLowerThan0_3For1h` alert we mentioned in previous section is `avg(task_gpu_percent{virtual_cluster=~"default"}) by (job_name, username) < 0.3`.
 This expression returns a list, the element in which contains the `job_name` field.
 So there will be also a `job_name` field in the labels of the alert instance. `stop-jobs` action depends on the `job_name` field, and it will stop the corresponding job based on it.
 To inspect the labels of an alert, you can visit `http(s)://<your master IP>/prometheus/alerts`.
 If the alert is firing, you can see its labels on this page.
 For the depended fields of each pre-defined action, please refer to the following table:

 |                             | depended on label field |
 | :-------------------------: | :---------------------: |